datacentricdesign/wheelchair-design-platform/docs/workshops/Workshop1.md

 * requirements.txt contains the list of the python libraries you need to install for the project to work;

+## 1.6 Sign up on the Data-Centric Design Hub

+We now want to register an account for a cloud service.
+We will use the prototype from TU Delft IDE's Faculty of the Data-Centric Design Hub.
+Go to <a href="https://dwd.tudelft.nl/manager" target="_blank">https://dwd.tudelft.nl/manager</a>

 ![Flowchart Push Button](images/dcdhub.png)

 Sign up as a group with an email address, a name and a password.